easegress-io/easegress/doc/pipeline_practice_guide.md

 In this case, we would like to show a way to make failure upstream service to returns mock data instead of exposing failure to the client direclty.
 In general downstream on client side is a critical service, it means even which depends on the upstream however the business in the service is not important that can be skipped if some issues happened at there, like loading customer comments for a commodity display page.

->**Note**:<br>
+>**Note**:
 > To simulate upstream failure in the example, an assistant plugin is added to the pipeline, you need not it in the real case.

 ### Plugins

-1. [HTTP input](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#http-input-plugin): To enable HTTPS endpoint to receive Ease Monitor data send from the client.
+1. [HTTP input](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#http-input-plugin): To enable HTTPS endpoint to receive Ease Monitor data sent from the client.
 2. [Simple common mock](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#simple-common-mock-plugin): To returns mock data for the failure Ease Monitor service at upstream.
 3. [Static pass probability limiter](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#static-pass-probability-limiter-plugin): The plugin passes the request with a fixed probability, in this case it is used to simulate upstream service failure with 50% probability.
 4. [IO reader](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#io-reader-plugin): To read Ease Monitor data from the client via HTTPS transport layer in to local memory for handling in next steps.
-5. [Json validator](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#json-validator-plugin): Validating the Ease Monitor data send from the client is using a certain schema.
+5. [Json validator](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#json-validator-plugin): Validating the Ease Monitor data sent from the client is using a certain schema.
 You can use [Ease Monitor graphite validator](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#ease-monitor-graphite-validator-plugin) if you would like to use the pipeline to handle Ease Monitor data with graphite plaintext protocol.
 6. [Ease Monitor Json GID extractor](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#ease-monitor-json-gid-extractor-plugin): Extracts Ease Monitor global ID from the Ease Monitor data.
 You can use [Ease Monitor graphite GID extractor](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#ease-monitor-graphite-gid-extractor-plugin) if you would like to use the pipeline to handle Ease Monitor data with graphite plaintext protocol.
 7. [Kafka output](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#kafka-output-plugin): Sending the data to configured kafka topic, Ease Monitor pipeline will fetch them for rest of processes.